LK00100100/coffee-quest/README.md

 # tomb-of-the-mask-clone

-Tomb of the mask clone
+Tomb of the mask clone.

+You must code and you need coffee.
+The coffee machine is broken so you must wander the office and consume raw coffee beans for caffeine.

 ## Writing Code